Security-Onion-Solutions/securityonion-docs/stenographer.rst

 MaxDirectoryFiles
 -----------------
-The ``MaxDirectoryFiles`` setting defaults to 30000.
-If you have a large amount of storage and find that you only have 3 weeks worth of PCAP on disk while still having plenty of free space, then you may want to increase the ``MaxDirectoryFiles`` setting as follows:
+By default, Stenographer limits the number of files in the pcap directory to 30K to avoid limitations with the ext3 filesystem.
+However, if you're using the ext4 or xfs filesystems, then it is safe to increase this value.
+So if you have a large amount of storage and find that you only have 3 weeks worth of PCAP on disk while still having plenty of free space, then you may want to increase the ``MaxDirectoryFiles`` setting as follows:

 - copy ``/opt/so/saltstack/default/salt/pcap/files/config`` to ``/opt/so/saltstack/local/salt/pcap/files/config``
 - edit ``/opt/so/saltstack/local/salt/pcap/files/config`` and increase ``MaxDirectoryFiles`` to a higher value